BIRD Internet Routing Daemon: Design

-BIRD implements an internal routing table to which the supported protocols connect.
-Most of these protocols import network routes to this internal routing table and also export network routes from this internal routing table to the given protocol.
+BIRD implements multiple internal routing tables of various types to which the supported protocols connect.
+Most of these protocols import network routes to these internal routing tables and also export network routes from these internal routing tables to the given protocol.
 This way information about network routes is exchanged among different routing protocols.

 Using the kernel protocol this internal routing table may be connected to the actual kernel routing table.
 This allows BIRD to export network routes from its internal routing table to the kernel routing table and optionally also learn about network routes from the kernel routing table (created externally by the administrator or by other means) and import these routes into its internal routing table.

 Filters may be used to control what network routes are imported into the internal routing table or exported to the given protocol.
 Network routes may be accepted, rejected or modified using filters.

-BIRD also supports multiple internal routing tables and multiple instances of supported protocol types.
+BIRD also supports multiple internal routing tables of the same type and multiple instances of supported protocol types.
 Protocols may be connected to different internal routing tables, these internal routing tables may exchange information about network routes they contain (controlled by filters) and each of these internal routing tables may be connected to a different kernel routing table thus allowing for policy routing.

 Configuration is done by editing the configuration file and telling BIRD to reconfigure itself.
 BIRD changes to the new configuration without the need to restart the daemon itself and restarts reconfigured protocols only if necessary.
 There is also an option to do a soft reconfiguration, which doesn't restart protocols but may leave some stale information such as changed filters not filtering out already exported network routes.